seahow-uk/aws-admin-scripts/README.md

 --------------------
 CloudFormation template that will spin up an Amazon Linux 2 instance with SSM and CloudWatch agents + everything needed to run these scripts.
 It also creates a log group in CloudWatch and streams important logs to it.

+NOTE: This repo gets cloned to /opt/aws/aws-admin-scripts .
+As root, you should be able to cd to that directory and start executing scripts.

 ![image](https://user-images.githubusercontent.com/112027478/206909795-ffd9e330-9d51-4692-b30e-25559229ff63.png)

 **Required parameters:**